8ft0/study-guide/docs/linux/admin/backup.md

 4. **Testing**: Regularly test backup and recovery processes to ensure reliability.
 5. **Documentation**: Document backup and recovery procedures for easy reference.

-By using this cheat sheet, new starters can effectively manage backup and recovery tasks on a Linux system, ensuring data integrity and availability.
+By using this study sheet, new starters can effectively manage backup and recovery tasks on a Linux system, ensuring data integrity and availability.